WDTK: WDTK

 In March 2004, Salem Communications announced that it would be acquiring WQBH from the Steinberg family for $4.75 million.
 The sale was finalized in May, and in September, Salem changed WQBH's call sign to WDTK, which stands for Detroit TalK.
 It flipped the station to the current conservative talk format, using Salem Radio Network syndicated shows.

 In late July 2012, WDTK added an FM translator.
-W224CC broadcast on 92.7 FM, signing on at 99 watts of power.
+W224CC broadcast on 92.7 MHz, signing on with 99 watts of power.

 In the Fall of 2014 the Patriot began covering the "Detroit Catholic High School League Game of the Week."
 Jeremy Otto and Sean Baligian called the action.
 In 2015, the station added an afternoon drive time show hosted by Brendan Johnson.
 Darryl Wood later replaced Johnson.

-On November 18, 2016, WDTK stopped broadcasting on its FM translator at 92.7 FM.
-It switched to a new translator in Oak Park, W268CN, on 101.5 FM.
+On November 18, 2016, WDTK stopped broadcasting on its FM translator on 92.7 MHz.
+It switched to a new translator in Oak Park, W268CN, on 101.5 MHz.
 The former translator on 92.7 remains on the air, but was repurposed as a repeater for sister station WLQV.
 The translator on 101.5 is on the same frequency as Toledo station WRVF.
 The two station's signals overlap in some suburbs south of Detroit.

+On January 14, 2025, WDTK rebranded as "92.7 The Answer", now simulcasting on translator W224CC 92.7 FM Detroit.
+With this move, the former 101.5 FM translator was re-allocated as a translator for sister station WLQV.